HyperspaceMadness/Mega_Bezel/README.md

 - **Height**
   - Thickness of the bezel on the top and bottom of the tube, default is 100

+- **Scale Offset**
+  - Scale offset of the Bezel & Frame from its default position

+- **Inner Curvature Scale Multiplier**
+  - How much the bezel's curvature follows the screen curvature

+- **Inner Corner Radius Scale** - Def 50
+  - Roundness of the inner corner of the bezel, it is a multiplier of the roundness of the screen corner
+  - 100 gives you the same roundness as the screen corner

+// TODO review subsequent parameter help

 - **Inner Edge Thickness**
   - Thickness of edge of inner, default 100

 - **Inner Edge Sharpness** - Def 90
-- **Inner Corner Radius Scale** - Def 50
-  - Roundness of the inner corner of the bezel, it is a multiplier of the roundness of the screen corner
-  - 100 gives you the same roundness as the screen corner

 - **Outer Corner Radius Scale** - Def 100
   - Roundness of the inner corner of the bezel, it is a multiplier of the roundness of the screen corner